 University of Oxford is ranked 1st in the Times Higher Education rankings and is ranked 7th in the Shanghai Jaio Tong rankings.
 Oxford is a member of the Russell Group of universities.

-University of Oxford is ranked =20th in the National Student Survey Satisfaction rankings.
+University of Oxford is not included in the National Student Survey Satisfaction rankings for 2021.

-There are approximately 8,100 international students at Oxford from more than 140 countries, representing about 39% of all students.
+There are approximately 11,300 international students at Oxford, from more than 160 countries, representing about 44% of all students.

 The University of Oxford has more than 200 societies for students to join including Brass Band; Archeology; Gregorian Chant; Juggling; Photographic and the renowned Oxford Union Debating Society.